 If you're a small business owner or sole proprietor, you may be one who manages it all: sales, marketing, customer service, billing, and quality control.
 Planning for retirement can get lost in the shuffle.

-Opening a SEP IRA is a simple option for the self-employed and small business owner to start building a secure financial future.
+Opening a SEP-IRA is a simple option for the self-employed and small business owner to start building a secure financial future.
 A SEP (Simplified Employee Pension) IRA offers high annual contribution limits, and getting started requires minimal paperwork.
-For the time-pressed, this can be an easy option for the small business with or without employees.
+For the time-pressed, this can be an easy option for small businesses with or without employees.

-- You can contribute up to 25% of your annual income, up to $55,000 for the 2018 tax year (contributions can be made until April 15th, 2019 or extension date, if applicable).
-For the 2019 tax year it goes up to $56,000, and again, you can make contributions until the following April or applicable extension date.
+You can contribute up to 25% of your annual income, up to $57,000 for the 2020 tax year (contributions can be made until April 15th, 2021, or the extension date, if applicable).
+For the 2021 tax year, it goes up to $58,000, and again, you can make contributions until the following April or the applicable extension date.

-- You, as the employer, are not locked into making a contribution each year, and you can decide whether and how much to contribute to employees' accounts.
-But, as employer, you must contribute for all eligible employees at the same percent of compensation for each.
+You, as the employer, are not locked into contributing each year, and you can decide whether and how much to contribute to employees' accounts.
+But, as an employer, you must contribute for all eligible employees at the same percentage of compensation for each.

-The SEP IRA contribution deadline does give you some flexibility, but don't wait too long.
+It does give you some flexibility, but don't wait too long.
 A new account must be opened prior to your tax return due date, which, for individuals, is generally April 15th.
-If you file an extension with the IRS, you may be able to make a contribution or open a new account as late as October 15th of 2019.
+If you file an extension with the IRS, you may be able to make a contribution or open a new account as late as October 15th of 2021.